awsdocs/amazon-fsx-windows-user-guide/doc_source/manage-shadow-cpy.md

 **Note**
 When shadow copies are automatically or manually created, they use as a storage limit the amount of shadow copy storage that you configured\.
 Shadow copies don't use the available storage space shown by the CloudWatch `FreeStorageCapacity` metric as a storage limit\.

-## Deleting Shadow Copy Storage, Schedule, and All Shadow Copies<a name="remove-fsxshadowstorage"></a>
+## Deleting shadow copy storage, schedule, and all shadow copies<a name="remove-fsxshadowstorage"></a>

  You can delete your shadow copy configuration, including all existing shadow copies, along with the shadow copy schedule\.
 At the same time, you can release the shadow copy storage on the file system\.

 To do this, enter the `Remove-FsxShadowStorage` command in a remote PowerShell session on your file system\.
-For instructions on launching a remote PowerShell session on your file system, see [Getting Started with the Amazon FSx CLI for Remote Management on PowerShellGetting Started](remote-pwrshell.md)\.
+For instructions on launching a remote PowerShell session on your file system, see [Getting started with the Amazon FSx CLI for remote management on PowerShellGetting started](remote-pwrshell.md)\.

 ```
 [fs-0123456789abcdef1]PS>Remove-FsxShadowStorage